 STU: Lucia: And we had to color it with the color that we think that emotions ….the personality in the color.

 TCH: Very good!
 You had to think of a color to match that emotion, didn’t you?
 And you all did a brilliant job of that, you all had some really good reasons for the colors that you’d chosen.
 Em, anything else we’ve done?
 What else did we do?
+Have you taken your guess?
+Let me give you the answer: this equate to one minute of classroom time, and it would have taken me about six minutes to transcribe.
+That is, if everyone was speaking clearly and the acoustics of the room were perfect.
+If not, you can find yourself rewinding time and time again and getting so frustrated that you bang your fists on the table and call it a day (like I did yesterday).

 Speaking of frustrations, this past weekend, since the fiance is back from his four month stint away, we decided to make an Ikea run so that I could purchase a much needed desk and move my stuff away from his workspace in the office and make my own.
 I decided on this one: